cisagov/Malcolm/README.md

 You can run `./scripts/stop.sh` to stop the docker containers and remove their virtual network.
 Alternately, `./scripts/restart.sh` will restart an instance of Malcolm.
 Because the data on disk is stored on the host in docker volumes, doing these operations will not result in loss of data.

+Malcolm can be configured to be automatically restarted when the Docker system daemon restart (for example, on system reboot).
+This behavior depends on the [value](https://docs.docker.com/config/containers/start-containers-automatically/) of the [`restart:`](https://docs.docker.com/compose/compose-file/#restart) setting for each service in the `docker-compose.yml` file.
+This value can be set by running [`./scripts/install.py --configure`](#ConfigAndTuning) and answering "yes" to "`Restart Malcolm upon system or Docker daemon restart?`."

 ### <a name="Wipe"></a>Clearing Malcolm’s data

 Run `./scripts/wipe.sh` to stop the Malcolm instance and wipe its Elasticsearch database (including [index snapshots](#Curator)).